kamarada/guia-opensuse/instalacao.md

 ---
 layout: default
 title: 4.
-Installation - Howto Install openSUSE on Your Computer
+Instalação - como instalar o openSUSE no seu computador
-permalink: installation
+permalink: instalacao
 ---

-# 4. Installation
+# 4. Instalação

 This is just a brief description of openSUSE installation.
 For more thorough help see the official documentation.